jmettraux/aachen/src/pcd__cactions.md

 Pick Up An Item
 : **MvA**
 : The character scoops up an object off the floor if they have a free hand, leaving it readied in their grip.

+Ready Or Stow An Item
+: **MA**
+: The character draws a weapon, extracts an item from their pack, or otherwise moves an object around on their person.

 <!-- PAGE BREAK cactions -->